ibrahimdemir792/ibrahimdemir792/README.md

 ### 👨‍💻 About Me:
 I am a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Turkey.
-- 🆕 I graduated from Civil Engineering and switched to software engineering.
-I have been coding since september,2023
 - ⚡ I'm interested with web programming
 - 🔭 Working from home and getting small bids.